worldline/nginx-buildpack/README.md

 Customizable NGINX Config
 -------------------------

-You can provide your own NGINX config by creating a file named `config/nginx.conf.erb` in your app.
-Start by copying the buildpack's [default config file](https://raw.githubusercontent.com/agriffis/nginx-buildpack/develop/config/nginx.conf.erb).
+Default configuration is set in the buildpack.

-Alternatively, if you like the defaults, you can add a file `config/nginx-local.conf` and it will be included automatically.
+Additional configuration is set by add a file `config/nginx-local.conf` to the main application project and it will be included automatically.

 ### Patched Logging